 Contrary to the Middle East, America’s focus on its new global rivalry with Beijing has dramatically elevated in recent years.
 The trade war between the Trump administration and Beijing and the war of words regarding Beijing’s control of the COVID-19 pandemic are contributing factors to this approach.
 Irrespective of the leading party in the US, the probability of growing tensions between these two global powers is high in the future (Huggard, 2020).

-The secured flow of energy from the Middle East is a shared interest in both powers.
+The secured flow of energy from the Middle East is a shared interest of both powers.
 The incentive of the United States to stay in the region is the thriving interests of China in the Middle East.
 US policymakers, when devising a policy concerning the Middle East, might be focusing on how to balance their own vigilance in the affairs of the Middle East while keeping in view the containment of China’s increasing power in the region.

-Great pressure would be placed on the Middle Eastern stares—particularly those that have been traditional partners of the US—if the Sino-US rivalry leads both states to more involvement in the security affairs of the region (Mehboob, 2018).
+Great pressure would be placed on the Middle Eastern states—particularly those that have been traditional partners of the US—if the Sino-US rivalry leads both states to more involvement in the security affairs of the region (Mehboob, 2018).
 Moreover, the United States has also used Abraham Accords as a tool to maintain its hegemony in the Middle East, and as a part of its policy of containment against China.

 The Abraham Accords

 Historic deals were concluded by Israel with the United Arab Emirates and Bahrain to create a path for official diplomatic relations on September 15, 2020.
-These deals also intended to normalize ties with the White House (Goldberg, 2020).
+These deals are also intended to normalize ties with the White House (Goldberg, 2020).
 The Abraham Accords are not merely a normalization pact, they have been used by the US to target its rivals like China and Iran.
 Some leftists of the United States gave a little weight to this agreement saying that this pact is not actually a peace deal because Israel has not been engaged in a war with any of the two Gulf Arab states.

 This deal goes beyond the regional agreement to satisfy the political goals of the USA.
 Behind the curtain, the US used this pact for its own interests, which include the US’ desire to maintain its historic role in the region to determine the balance of power, the containment of Chinese influence, isolation of Iran, and selling several weapons, etc. (Adam, 2020).